tidepool-org/blip/README.md

 ### Config object

-The `config.app.js` file will have its `process.env.FOO` statements replaced by the value of the corresponding environment variable when the build or development server is run.
-This is done thanks to [envify](https://github.com/hughsk/envify).
+The `config.app.js` file will have some magic constants that look like ```__FOO__``` statements replaced by the value of the corresponding environment variable when the build or development server is run.
+If you need to add new environment variables, you should also update `webpack.config.js` with definitions for them, as well as .jshintrc.

 ### Dependencies